MAPGuideⓇ

 Examples from the MAPGuide

-Source: taken from a strategic relationship agreement between the Bill & Melinda Gates Foundation (Funder) and Arsanis (Developer) in connection with an $8 million investment by the Foundation to support a Staphylococcus aureus antibody development program.
+Source: taken from a strategic relationship agreement between the Gates Foundation (Funder) and Arsanis (Developer) signed in connection with an USD $8 million investment by the Foundation.
+Partner types: philanthropic funder, industry; Product type: neonatal sepsis mAb (staphylococcus aureus); Development stage at signature: discovery.
 Read in context.

 If the [Developer] has not developed a Manufacturing process for the Product which will maintain the Cost of Goods for the Product at a level Public Service Agencies agree is affordable for use in the Affected Territories by [date], (i) the [Developer] shall provide Funder with the Cost of Goods and supporting Data and (ii) Funder may in its sole discretion, (a) participate in the negotiations with the Public Services Agency(ies), (b) facilitate introductions for the [Developer] to third parties who may be of assistance in the establishment of a secondary manufacturing facility, (c) audit the [Developer’s] Cost of Goods (and may use a reputable accounting firm to do so in its behalf), or (d) exercise its step-in rights under Clause [x].

-Source: taken from an anonymized product development funding agreement.
+Source: taken from an anonymised product development funding agreement.
 Read in context.

 To facilitate achievement of the [equitable access] conditions set out in Clauses [x], [Developer] has agreed to transfer its technology to an LMIC manufacturer […] [Developer] will, within [***] of the signature date of this Agreement, […], sign a Sub-Awardee agreement with an LMIC manufacturer, which […] shall obligate such LMIC manufacturer to manufacture the Product for regular supply in all Non-Traveler’s Market Countries that have a demand for Product and to supply the Product to Non-Traveler’s Market Countries under the conditions of [affordable price clause].
 Prior to signing such Sub-Awardee agreement with an LMIC manufacturer and prior to completion of technology transfer to enable such LMIC manufacturer to manufacture and supply the Product to Non-Traveler’s Market Countries, [Developer] shall fulfill manufacturing and supply obligations for Non-Traveler’s Market Countries as set out in the IPDP [integrated product development plan].

-Source: taken from a development funding agreement between CEPI (Funder) and Valneva (Developer) for manufacturing and late-stage clinical development of a Chikungunya vaccine.
+Source: taken from a USD $23.4 million funding agreement between CEPI (Funder) and Valneva (Developer).
+Partner types: philanthropic funder, industry; Product type: Chikungunya vaccine; Development stage at signature: phase 3 clinical trials.
 Read in context.
-The required agreement for an LMIC manufacturer was subsequently signed between Valneva and Instituto Butantan.
+The requirement for an LMIC manufacturer was subsequently met through the signature of an agreement with Instituto Butantan.

 Related definitions: “Commercial Benefits” means any economically quantifiable benefits that arise from the commercial exploitation of the Project Results other than in preparation for or in response to an Outbreak or Increased Outbreak Preparation Need.
 Examples of Commercial Benefits include the commercial licensing of Project IP, receipt of government-granted incentives such as Priority Review Vouchers and revenue from the commercialization of combination, derivative or follow-on products (including antibody products, assays and vaccines) or application of production technology.